Chocolate Love at Finca de Cacao La PruVite

 Cacao La PruVite

 Virgen does not rush you out after the tour.
 You are welcome to stay and chat, enjoy the hammocks, eat, drink, and relax.
 She has a little outdoor cafe there where she makes and sells some amazing chocolate goodies.
-You can’t leave with out trying some of the yummy treats.
+The tour gives you a taste of some of the yummy treats.
 I fell in love with the passionfruit-filled chocolate candies, which was only one of a number of different types of bonbons available.
 She also has yummy chocolate cakes, candies, shakes, hot chocolate, etc – all home-made right there.
 She can also make sugar-free treats with advanced notice.
 There are also other cacao-based products, like jellies and spreads, soaps, and creams, available for purchase.
-On Saturdays, she makes breakfast at her outdoor café.

 Cacao La PruVite